 Getting the Most out of Your Hard Clay Soil

-ClayMend is a product that is beneficial to Clay whether it is high in salt or not and it has an additive effect with repeated usage.
-ClayMend encourages microbial activity producing certain organic acids that separate the Sodium and the Chloride into separate elements and binds them to the soil where they remain separated.
+ClayMend is a product that is beneficial to Clay whether it is high in salt or not.
+It has an additive effect with repeated usage.
+ClayMend encourages microbial activity producing certain organic acids that separate the Sodium and the Chloride into separate elements.
+It binds them to the soil where they remain separated.

 As mentioned above clay particles have the ability to hold nutrients that sand and silt can’t.
 The microbial activity encouraged by ClayMend works to restructure the clay soil opening pathways for air, water and nutrients, the ideal environment for healthy root growth.
 Just add a little fertilizer from time to time and your garden will thrive.